 Both current and alumni Drum Majors will assist in hosting a series of workshops supplying potential candidates with the information they need to hold the position.
 Sessions may include the following:

 In addition to the substantial resources offered above, each candidate will receive our Drum Major Handbook and will utilize it throughout the training/tryout process.

 While there are a MINIMUM set of requirements all candidates are highly encouraged to participate in as many group workshops and private sessions as their schedules permit.
-Arrangements are made through the DMS chair and assigned personnel based on mutual schedule availability.
+Arrangements are made through the DMS Training Director and assigned personnel based on mutual schedule availability.

 - A minimum of 1 year as a regular marching member

 - Prior experience as a drum major or field commander is preferred

 - A working knowledge of correct conducting and teaching techniques and methods, including score reading